Jazz Set Up

 If it's activated via the flags page then, as that page says, it is an experimental feature.
 All such features are off by default.
 When Edge was built by Microsoft from the ground up, they could include ClickOnce support however they wanted.
 Now that Edge is based on Chromium, ClickOnce support has to be added within that context.
 It's basically in beta form at the moment but, once it has been developed to a satisfactory level, they will include it as a standard feature and, most likely, enable it by default.

-Two years later (2022) ClickOnce Support is still not the Edge default.
+Four years later (2024) ClickOnce Support is still not the Edge default.

 Create an Account on the MANASYS Jazz Web site